 8. College of William & Mary

-The Community Engagement department of College of William and Mary has encouraged its students, faculty, and staff to engage in coronavirus relief in a number of ways, such as volunteering at food pantries or by creating art for medical staff and patients.
+The Community Engagement department of College of William & Mary has encouraged its students, faculty, and staff to engage in coronavirus relief in a number of ways, such as volunteering at food pantries or by creating art for medical staff and patients.
 Every year, the college’s students dedicate over 245,000 hours to community support activities.
 It currently has more than 100 partnerships with non-profits and community organizations.
 The Princeton Review considers College of William & Mary to be the seventh-best college for community engagement.
 Carnegie Foundation lists it as a community engagement campus.

 7. Arizona State University